ColkAssaignmentRepos/CJE_I_2025_OPAC/README.md

 # CJE_I_2025_OPAC
-A repository for the assignment of creating an OPAC systen in the course "Knowledge Information Excercise I" offered at University of Tsukuba, 2025AY.
+Repository for the OPAC development assignment in Knowledge Information Exercise I, University of Tsukuba, 2025.